dylanHanger/snakes/README.md

 seed: <seed for RNG>

 replays:
-  record: <whether to record replays or not>
   path: <the folder to save replays under>
-  quick: <whether to end a turn early if everyone has made a move
   format: <format pattern for filenames>

 turns: <max turns>